kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \end{align*}
 $$

-And the specific gravity (sg) of a fluid can be computed from its specific weight ($\gamma$) with
+And the specific gravity (sg) of a fluid can be computed from its specific weight ($\gamma$) using

 $$
 \sg=\frac{\gamma}{9.81~\kN/\m^3}\quad \mathrm{SI}\,, \qquad\qquad
 \sg=\frac{\gamma}{62.4~\lb/\ft^3} \quad \mathrm{USCS}
 $$

 Note that the two definitions for the specific gravity (the one using density and the one using specific weight) are equivalent.
 This is because specific weight is just the density times $g$ and the factor of $g$ cancels in the above ratios.
-The example below will explicitly illustrate this.
+The example below will illustrate this.

 The specific gravity of a fluid is dimensionless.
 Don't get confused, the three quantities (density, specific weight and specific gravity) are three ways of representing the same thing (the amount of fluid per unit volume).
-The following examples will demonstrate how these concepts are related.
+The following examples demonstrate how these concepts are related.

 <div class="example">
 An oil barrel has a volume of $0.16~\m^3$ and a mass of $140~\kg$.
 Compute the weight of the barrel.
 Then compute the density, specific weight and specific gravity of the oil.

 <hr>

-To compute the weight we use $w=mg$ where $g=9.81~\m/s^2$.
+To compute the weight use $w=mg$ where $g=9.81~\m/s^2$.
 We have

 $$
 w=140~\kg\times 9.81~\m/s^2=1373~\kg\cdot\m/s^2